 - Physical activity - active women of all ages are at reduced risk of breast cancer compared to women who do not exercise.
 Aim for at least 30 minutes of moderate-intensity physical activity every day.
 The more exercise you do, the bigger the benefits.

-- Menopausal hormone therapy - using menopausal hormone therapy (MHT) that contains both an oestrogen and a progestogen is associated with an increased risk of breast cancer, with the risk increasing the longer you take it.
+- Menopausal hormone therapy (MHT)/hormone replacement therapy (HRT) - using menopausal hormone therapy (MHT) that contains both an oestrogen and a progestogen is associated with an increased risk of breast cancer, with the risk increasing the longer you take it.
 If you are taking MHT, review your needs regularly with your doctor.

 - Breastfeeding - breastfeeding can reduce risk of breast cancer – and the longer the duration of breastfeeding, the greater the benefits.

 A woman can develop breast cancer at any age, regardless of her level of risk.
 So it's important, whatever your risk for breast cancer, to take the time to know the normal look and feel of your breasts as part of your daily routine, know the symptoms to look out for, and see your GP if you find a change that's unusual for you.